Is Mortgage Interest Tax Deductible?

 A tax deduction is a claim on your tax return that reduces your taxable income.
 Your tax liability, or the amount of taxes you owe, is calculated based on taxable income.
 Essentially, the lower this amount is, the lower your tax liability.

-Mortgage interest is tax deductible as long as certain conditions are met.
+You can deduct mortgage interest as long as certain conditions are met.
 The amount you can deduct is based on the date of your mortgage, the mortgage amount and how you use the mortgage funds.

-You can only claim the mortgage interest deduction if the funds were used to buy, build or substantially improve the home.
+For instance, you can only claim the mortgage interest deduction if the funds were used to buy, build or substantially improve the home.
+Also, you can only claim the deduction if you itemize your deductions.

 Mortgage interest deduction limits

-The amount you can deduct depends on the date of the mortgage, the mortgage amount and how you use the mortgage proceeds.
+How much you can deduct depends on the mortgage date, amount and funds purpose.

 How to claim the mortgage interest tax deduction

-Form 1098 shows the lender’s information, your information, the property address, the amount of mortgage interest you paid over the tax year, the amount of principal left, the mortgage origination date and more.
+First, you’ll need Form 1098, known as the Mortgage Interest Statement form.
+This form shows the lender’s information, your information, the property address, the amount of mortgage interest you paid over the tax year, the amount of principal left and more.

 Simplify your search